FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 `File: server/index.js`

-`/oauth-callback` will receive an Authorization Code from FusionAuth.
-Follow that `/login` link—you can see the `code` in the URL:
+`/oauth-callback` will receive an Authorization Code from FusionAuth as a URL parameter during the redirect.
+If you inspect your browsers location, you'll see there is a `code` parameter in the URL:

 ```
 http://localhost:9000/oauth-callback?code=14CJG_fDl31E5U-1VHOBedsLESZQr3sgt63BcVrGoTU&locale=en_US&userState=Authenticated